 New Year's Eve is just days away, and as much as we're thinking about getting dressed up and ringing in 2019 with our nearest and dearest, we're also anticipating the after-effects of such festivities on New Year's Day.
 Cue the dreaded hangover.
-Yes, despite our best intentions, the morning after merrymaking (read: throwing back Irish Car Bombs and plowing through pints of Guinness) can be a doozy.
-But just because you spent the night overindulging doesn't mean you have to spend the next day paying for it.
+Yes, despite our best intentions, the morning after merrymaking (aka throwing back champagne and plowing through Instagram-ready cocktails) can be a doozy.
+But just because you spent the night overindulging doesn't mean your body has to spend the first day of the year paying for it.

-As tempting as it probably is to go for greasy, fatty food choices to get you through the day, sticking to healthy superfoods is actually the best strategy.
-Kick off your morning (or whenever you wake up) with a hot bowl of filling oatmeal.
-It's a healthy way to get the carbohydrates your body craves after a night of drinking, and you'll also be loading up on calcium, B vitamins, magnesium, and iron.
+As tempting as it is to go for greasy, fatty food choices to get you through the day, sticking to healthy superfoods is actually the best strategy.
+Kick-off your morning (or afternoon) with a hot bowl of filling oatmeal porridge.
+It's a healthy way to get the carbohydrates your body craves after a night of drinking.
+Plus, you'll be loading up on calcium, vitamin B, magnesium and iron.

-The digestion of fructose competes with the digestion of alcohol, so consuming a healthy dose of it during a hangover forces your body to get rid of the alcohol still in your system faster.
-It also helps your body recover from the hypoglycemia brought about by drinking.
-Top off your morning oats with some honey, stir it into some yogurt (probiotics are especially beneficial during this time), or add it to some soothing tea.
+Fructose digests at the same rate as alcohol, so consuming a healthy dose of honey during a hangover forces your body to get rid of the alcohol in your system faster.
+It also helps your body recover from the hypoglycemia (aka low blood glucose) brought on by drinking.
+Top off your morning oats with some honey, stir it into some yogurt (probiotics also help cure hangovers), or add it to some soothing tea.

-This breakfast staple is especially great on a morning when you're struggling through a hangover.
-Eggs are a rich source of amino acids like cysteine—which breaks down headache-causing chemicals.
+This breakfast staple is especially great on a morning when you're experiencing a hangover.
+Eggs are a rich source of amino acids like cysteine, which breaks down headache-causing chemicals.
 They're also a good source of taurine, which boosts liver function.

-Unless picklebacks were to blame for your nasty hangover, pickle juice is a delightfully odd cure worth trying.
+Unless pickles were to blame for your nasty hangover, pickle juice is a delightfully odd cure worth trying.
 Though the taste is not for everyone, if you can stomach the sour liquid, a shot of it can help ease your woes.
-The vinegar, salt, and water in pickle juice help replenish your body's electrolyte and sodium levels.
+The vinegar, salt, and water found in pickle juice help to replenish your body's electrolyte and sodium levels.
 Not a fan of the juice?
 Eat the pickles by themselves for the same results.

-This fruit is loaded with potassium, an important electrolyte depleted during drinking due to the diuretic effects of alcohol.
-Incorporate one into your diet as soon as you wake up, either topping off your oatmeal, adding to a smoothie, or eating straight.
+This fruit is loaded with potassium, an important electrolyte that can deplete after consuming large amounts of alcohol.
+Incorporate a banana into your diet as soon as you wake up—either as an oatmeal topping, in a smoothie, or by itself.

-Last but not least, water is your best friend when it comes to curing (and preventing) the dreaded hangover.
-It should be the very first thing you consume when you wake up—hangover or no hangover—and you should continue drinking it liberally throughout the day to replenish your body with all the hydration it lost due to alcohol's diuretic properties.
+Last but not least: Water is your best friend when it comes to curing (and preventing) hangovers.
+It should be the very first thing you consume when you wake up—hangover or no hangover—and you should continue drinking it liberally throughout the day.
+Always drink water to replenish and hydrate your body after enduring alcohol's diuretic properties.